 Here are the nieces and nephews just before the First Towne Days Parade in New Philadelphia, Ohio on 6 July 2001.
 The Jeep also carried Mindy and me at our wedding (170K JPEG) in September 2001. -- Bob Christy

-Thanks to Bob for the story and photos.
+Thanks to Bob for the story and photos of Gertrude.

 Here's one I took of his Chevy-orange engine (which he has indeed managed to keep nice and clean.)
 Also on CJ3B.info, see his hood reinforcement, designed to prevent dents and cracks in the hood.